CodeWithKyrian/transformers-php/docs/utils/image.md

   ```

 - ### `thumbnail(int $width, int $height, int|Resample $resample = 2)`
     Creates a thumbnail of the image with the specified width and height, using the specified resampling method.
-This
-    operation affects the instance it's called on, but still returns that instance for method chaining.

     Parameters:
         - `$width` (int) The target width of the thumbnail.